The diverse star formation histories of early massive, quenched galaxies in modern galaxy formation simulations: The suite of galaxy formation simulations

 With a control sample defined, we can also compute a main sequence in the SFR-$M_{\star}$ plane internal to each simulation as follows.
-We use the growth of galaxies in the control sample in the SFR-$M_{\star}$ to measure a median SFR, $\rm \langle SFR\rangle$, and a standard deviation, $\sigma_{\rm MS}$, in bins of stellar mass (which we show later in \S~\ref{quenchingmass} in Fig.~\ref{mainseq} as black solid and dotted lines, respectively) and define this relation as our main sequence.
-We can then compute a distance to the main sequence, $\Delta_{\rm MS}=\rm log_{10}(SFR/\langle SFR(M_{\star})\rangle$, with $\rm SFR$ and $M_{\star}$ being the SFR and $M_{\star}$ at any point in the history of the massive-quenched galaxy sample.
-Because each simulation also predicts different widths of the main sequence, we also analyse the distance to the main sequence in units of the main sequence's standard deviation, $\Delta_{\rm MS}/\sigma_{\rm MS}$, where a value of $1$ indicates $1\sigma$ deviation from the main sequence.
+We use the growth of galaxies in the control sample in the SFR-$M_{\star}$ to measure a median SFR, $\rm \langle SFR\rangle$, and a standard deviation, $\sigma_{\rm MS}$, in bins of stellar mass (which we show later in \S~\ref{quenchingmass} in Fig.~\ref{mainseq} as black solid and dotted lines, respectively) and define this relation as our main sequence. {We show an example of the main sequence in Fig.~\ref{tauQex}.} We can then compute a distance to the main sequence, $\Delta_{\rm MS}=\rm log_{10}(SFR/\langle SFR(M_{\star})\rangle$, with $\rm SFR$ and $M_{\star}$ being the SFR and $M_{\star}$ {of the galaxies in our `massive-quenched' sample at any point of their history.
+In other words, we measure the deviation from the solid black line along the $y$-axis in Fig.~\ref{tauQex}.} Because each simulation also predicts different widths of the main sequence, we also analyse the distance to the main sequence in units of the main sequence's standard deviation, $\Delta_{\rm MS}/\sigma_{\rm MS}$, where a value of $1$ indicates $1\sigma$ deviation from the main sequence.
 Appendix~\ref{MS} shows that this way of defining a main sequence and deviations to the main sequence is similar to measuring the main sequence at individual redshifts and using those to measure a distance to the main sequence (which is the more common way of doing it).